 Man, it’s so many artist and producers in Detroit killing the game right now.
 I have mad respect for everyone chasing this life.
 Most of these people I already know but haven’t had the chance to work with yet.
 I definitely have to work with Big Sean, Neisha Neshae, Dre Butterz, Writa Block, Nick Lavelle and a few others.

-Well “T.K.O.” is an upper, mid track that uses boxing metaphors.
+Well, “T.K.O.” is an [up-tempo] track that uses boxing metaphors.
 I’m talking s— about how I’m about to smash this chick and possibly her friends.
 It was produced by three-time Grammy-nominated producer Yonni Fairchild [Trey Songz, Keyshia Cole, Rick Ross]), Grammy-nominated writing duo APLUS [Beyonce, Justin Bieber, Teyana Taylor], and Marcus Mims.
 The video for “T.K.O.” is on the way, too.

 What separates you from every other artist today?